grd349/PBjam/Examples/example_githubworkflow.rst

    $ git status.

 4. Git allows you to bundle all the changes you have made into a 'commit'.
 This list of changes will eventually be uploaded to the your PBjam repository on GitHub.
-You can add multiple files to such a bundle.
-After having checked which files have changed, start adding files to a commit by doing:
+You can add multiple files to such a commit.
+After having checked which files have changed, start adding them to a commit by doing:

 .. code-block:: console

    $ git add the/path/to/modified/file

-5. Once all the relevant files have been added, it's time to wrap it all up with a brief description.
+5. Once all the relevant files have been added, you can wrap it all up with a brief description.
 Do this often, as it will be easier to roll back the code if something bad happens.
+This can be done by doing:

 .. code-block:: console

    $ git commit -m 'A short message about the changes you have made'

-6. Now you can send off, or `push', the commit to the online GitHub repository.
+6. Now you can upload, or 'push', the commit to the online GitHub repository.
 By repeating step 4 and 5, you can add several commits to a single push.

 .. code-block:: console

    $ git push origin master

-7. If you are many people working from the same repository, it is sometimes useful to make several branches or copies of the code.
+7. If many people are working from the same repository, it is sometimes useful to make several branches or copies of the code.
 To push changes to a different branch simply replace :code:`master` with the name of the branch you are working on.

 **C. In a web browser**